How To Recover Your Outdoor Cushions For Your Deck or Patio Furniture

 I would love to tell you this was a quick and easy project 🙂 , but the truth is, it took me a few days to complete eight cushions.
 There are some simpler ways to sew patio cushions, but I really liked the ones with piping.
 I also used a durable thick outdoor fabric and added zippers, so they would be easy to wash.
+Here is the process I used to tackle this project.

 TOOLS & MATERIALS